Posts

 Image

-The common observation one makes about the spiritual path is that it is difficult to follow.
-Krishna earlier assured such people (2.40) that small efforts bring big gains in Karma Yoga.
-He further makes it simple when he says, "He who appropriately (yukta) eats, relaxes, works, sleeps, and remains awake will find yoga the destroyer of suffering (6.17)."
-Yoga or spiritual path is as simple as eating when hungry; Working when it is time to work; Sleeping or relaxing when it is time to sleep and relax.
+T he common belief we all have about the spiritual path is that it is difficult to follow.
+Krishna earlier assured us that small efforts bring big gains in karma yoga (2.40).
+He further makes it simple when he says, “He who appropriately ( yukta ) eats, relaxes, works, sleeps, and remains awake will find yoga as the destroyer of suffering” (6.17).
+The y oga or spiritual path is as simple as eating when hungry; working when it is time to work; sleeping when it is time to sleep and relaxing when tired.
 Anything more than this is a story that we tell ourselves and others.
 A baby requires more sleep than an old person.
-Our requirements regarding food might vary based on the physical activity of the day indicating that 'appropriately' means being aware in the present moment.
-The same was earlier referred to as the bounded action (6.1), prescribed duties (4.17) or obligatory actions (3.8).
-On the contrary, our minds extrapolate from simple facts and add our i
+Our requirements regarding food may vary depending on the physical activity of the day indicating that ‘appropriately’ means being aware in the present moment.
+The same was earlier referred to as the bounden duties (6.1) and also as obligatory actions (3.8).
+On the contrary, our minds extrapolate from simple facts and add our imagination to knit complex sto...

 115. A Method of Meditation